🦉 UnitOwl

 How Many PSI in an Atmosphere?

 One standard atmosphere (atm) equals approximately 14.696 PSI.
 To convert atmospheres to PSI, multiply the atm value by 14.696.
 The atmosphere is a reference unit based on the average air pressure at sea level, and it serves as a baseline for understanding pressure in diving, aviation, and science.
 A scuba diver at 10 meters (33 feet) depth experiences 2 atm of absolute pressure — that is about 29.4 PSI pressing on their body.
 At 30 meters (the recreational diving limit), the pressure is 4 atm or 58.8 PSI.
 Understanding the atm-to-PSI conversion helps divers calculate air consumption, assess decompression risk, and understand how pressure affects gas volumes (Boyle's Law).
 In science and chemistry, gas laws often express pressure in atmospheres, while engineering specifications use PSI, making this conversion a bridge between scientific theory and practical application.
+It is also useful anytime a scientific specification is written in atmospheres but the chamber, regulator, or gauge you must set is labeled in PSI.
+That distinction is especially important when the chamber or regulator is labeled in PSIG rather than absolute PSI.

 How to Convert Atmosphere to PSI